wjhunter211/ECE515-Extra-Credit-The-Peano-Baker-Series/README.md

 # The Peano-Baker Series: Introduction

-In control theory, the solution to the state at every point in time is given by the **variation-of-constants formula**.
+In control theory, the solution to the state of a dynamical system with control input $u$ is given by the **variation-of-constants formula**.